Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 ### Cell profiles matrix

 CSV file of targets by cell types.
 Each cell type is a unique row.
 Each target is a unique column.
 Where multiple experiments were combined, only the intersection of targets was used.
-The profiles were generated using `insitutype::estep()`, which calculates the negative probe-subtracted means of expression by cell type (with lower bound of 0).
+The profiles were generated using `InSituType::Estep()`, which calculates the negative probe-subtracted means of expression by cell type (with lower bound of 0).

 ![](./imgs/cell_profiles.png)